 - All Faculty and Teaching Associates— Instructors are assisted in their responsibility to teach all students in their classes and to provide equal access to education.

-- Learning Support Services for Students with Disabilities—The office provides a system for service coordination to better meet student needs.
+- The Office of Accessibility & Accommodation Services—The office provides a system for service coordination to better meet student needs.

 - Pacific University— By providing educational access for all students, the university meets its mandated responsibilities and enhances campus diversity.

 A - Accessibility: Faculty members play a major role in making their classrooms accessible to all students.

 C - Communication: It is imperative that students with disabilities, faculty members, and OAA Services communicate on a regular basis.

 C - Confidentiality: All instructors and OAA staff must respect a student's right to confidentiality.